whats-a-pj/Book-Search-2/README.md

 ## Description

-This project is a complete application, built using the MERN stack.
+This project is a complete application, refactored from a restful API and rebuilt using the MERN stack.
 Users can sign in and sign up so that they can search for books and saved them for later reference.
 This is especially helpful if they have a large list of books they plan to read or if they even want to go in and save books that they HAVE read before so that they can easily sign in and show someone their 'library'.

 ## License